Tension in Ondo over rumoured bank robbery – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-There was tension in Akure, the Ondo State capital today following rumours of bank robbery in the town.
+There was tension in Akure, the Ondo State capital, yesterday following rumours of a bank robbery in the town.

-Many residents of the town including shop owners hurriedly closed their shops when news filtered that a branch of the First Bank located at Oja Oba area of the town was being robbed.
+Many residents, including shop owners, hurriedly closed their shops when news filtered in that a branch of a first generated bank located at Oja Oba area of the town was being robbed.

 The news was also published on some social media platforms thereby creating anxiety in the minds of the people.

-But it was gathered that the news was fake as there was no robbery in any bank within the state capital.
+But it was later gathered that the news was figment of imagination of those peddling the rumour as there was no robbery in any bank within the state capital.

-Meanwhile, Ondo State police command has urged residents of Akure to disregard any rumour of bank robbery or an attempted bank robbery in the state capital or anywhere in the state.
+Meanwhile, Ondo State Police Command has urged Akure residents to disregard any rumour of bank robbery or attempted bank robbery in the state capital or anywhere in the state.

-The police spokesman said the story was not only false and mischievous but also wicked and lacked substance.
+The police spokesman said the story is not only false and mischievous but also wicked and lacks substance.

-He said: “We wish to inform the public especially the citizens of the state to disregard any rumour of bank robbery or an attempted bank robbery in Akure or anywhere in the state.
+He said: “We wish to inform the general public to disregard any rumour of bank robbery or attempted bank robbery in Akure or anywhere in the state.

 Leave a Reply